mlammens/ENS-623-Research-Stats/pages/syllabus.md

 **Course Number:** ENS 623
 **Credits:** 3
-**Professor:** Dr. Matthew Aiello-Lammens
+**Professors:** Dr. Michael Rubbo and Dr. Matthew Aiello-Lammens
 **Meeting day and time:** Wed 5:40 - 8:40 PM
-**Term:** Spring 2018
+**Term:** Spring 2019
 **Location:** Environmental Center Classroom

 ## Course description

-This course covers issues related to the proper manner in which develop and conduct a research project.
+This course covers issues related to the proper manner in which to develop and conduct a research project.
 Statistical issues related to environmental evaluations will be discussed, including minimal detectable levels proper sample size, and determination of proper methods for evaluation of data, using both parametric and nonparametric procedures.

 ## Rationale

+The ability to pose questions, plan research projects, and carry out data analyses it vital for environmental scientists at all levels.
 Scientists need to analyze data in order to evaluate hypotheses and extract further insights from their observations.
 Further, the ability to analyze data collected during fieldwork is a key component of effective science communication.
 This course will provide students with these techniques.
 Additionally, the methods of biostatistical analysis are applicable in all fields relating to science, whether they are applied directly when analyzing data or indirectly by providing a structure to interpret scientific findings.

-## Learning objectives
+## Learning outcomes

+By the end of this course, you should know:

 * How to perform exploratory data analysis.
 * How to evaluate data quality.